k21971/EvilHack/doc/evilhack-changelog.md

 - Sling bullets won't break as often as other projectiles
 - Alignment abuse (or lack thereof) can affect enchantment and beatitude of altar sacrifice gifts
+- Allow pets that can eat grass, to eat grass when hungry